-- A. California Constitution Article XI, Section 7, enables the City of Sutter Creek (the "City") to enact local planning and land use regulations; and - B. The authority to adopt and enforce zoning regulations is an exercise of the City's police power to protect the public health, safety, and welfare; and - C. The City desires to ensure that residential development occurs in a prudently effective manner, in accordance with the goals and objectives of the General Plan and reasonable land use planning principles; and - D. The Planning Commission held a duly noticed public hearing on July 11, 2022 at which time it considered all evidence presented, both written and oral, and at the end of the hearing, voted to adopt Resolution No. , recommending that the City Council adopt this Ordinance; and - E. The City Council held a duly noticed public hearing on this Ordinance on August 1, 2022, at which time it considered all evidence presented, both written and oral.
+A. California Constitution Article XI, Section 7, enables the City of Sutter Creek (the "City") to enact local planning and land use regulations; and

+B. The authority to adopt and enforce zoning regulations is an exercise of the City's police power to protect the public health, safety, and welfare; and

+C. The City desires to ensure that residential development occurs in a prudently effective manner, in accordance with the goals and objectives of the General Plan and reasonable land use planning principles; and

+D. The Planning Commission held a duly noticed public hearing on May 22, 2023 at which time it considered all evidence presented, both written and oral, and at the end of the hearing, recommended adoption to the City Council; and

+E. The City Council held a duly noticed public hearing on this Ordinance on September 18, 2023, at which time it considered all evidence presented, both written and oral.